bryxnn/stock-website/README.md

 ## Contributors and Duties

-Anna Janelidze:
+Anna J:
 Front End Development
 Working with the UI
 Adding editing features to edit the graphical interface

-Bryan Mena:
+Bryan M:
 Front End Development
 Working with the UI
 Adding editing features to edit the graphical interface

-Ariel del Risco:
+Ariel R:
 Back End Development
 Working with grabbing the CSV file
 Sending the graphical interface back to the UI

-Enrique Rodriguez:
+Enrique R:
 Back End Development
 Working with grabbing the CSV file
 Sending the graphical interface back to the UI

-Manuel Albisu- Bouza:
+Manuel A:
 Back End Development
 Working with grabbing the CSV file
 Sending the graphical interface back to the UI